 The role of the community team

-The community team's role is to oversee the day-to-day running of the Scope community, curate guest blog posts and other content for it, and develop new features that will be of benefit to our users.
+The community team's role is to oversee the daily running of the Scope community, curate guest blog posts and other content for it, and develop new features that will be of benefit to our users.

 We do our best at all times to keep the community free of spam, to moderate discussions and posts where they fall short of our terms and conditions, and to promote a friendly, supportive environment within the community.